org-metaeffekt/metaeffekt-kontinuum/processors/mirror/mirror_update-index_external.md

 # Mirror - Update Index external

 This processor created or updates the indices of the mirror.
 It uses the previously downloaded data files of the external data sources.
 As a result the specified mirror directory is extended by the index files.
-The main difference to the processor [extract_inventory-from-pom](../extract/extract_inventory-from-pom.md) is that some advisories are excluded.

 ## Properties